 Like most PRS guitars, you’ll get a mahogany body with a maple top.
 The thin and fast neck is maple with a rosewood fretboard, giving you a warm and full tone.

 I love how this guitar is great at heavy and aggressive music but can play pretty much any style of music you want to play on it.
 This may be the most versatile of all the guitars in this review.

-Although it feels like a pro-level guitar, you can get his guitar at a budget price.
+Although it feels like a pro-level guitar, since this particular PRS guitar is made in Indonesia, you can get it at a budget price.
 PRS did a great job providing a lot of value for the money on this one.

 If you like classic PRS styling, need a lot of versatility and have a limited budget, this guitar is a great choice for you!

 I’ve never owned a Gretsch, but have always liked them.
 Every time I pick one up, I ask myself why I haven’t bought one already.
 This guitar is no different.

 With this guitar, you’ll get a baritone range but with a mellower tone.
 The mini-humbucker can give you a very clean, crisp sound.